 Graduation requirements for a program may change over time.
-Your graduation requirements for a program, major, or minor will be determined by the academic year in which you are formally admitted to the program or formally declare the major or minor.
-You will not be permitted to graduate using requirements that were in place prior to formal admittance.
+The graduation requirements for a program, major, or minor will be determined by the academic year in which a student is formally admitted to the program or formally declares a major or minor.
+Students will not be permitted to graduate using requirements that were in place prior to formal admittance.

 Effective Fall 2017, in cases not covered by UFV's Subsequent and Concurrent Bachelor Degree policy (98), a minimum of 50% of the credits for a second or subsequent UFV credential, excluding associate certificates, must be in courses that have not been used to satisfy requirements for another credential.